sergeyklay/clusterium/docs/source/methodological_framework.rst

 **Stochastic Properties and Document Order Sensitivity:**

-A critical aspect of the Dirichlet Process implementation is its sequential, stochastic nature.
+A critical aspect of the DP implementation is its sequential, stochastic nature.
 Since documents are processed one at a time following the Chinese Restaurant Process, several important properties emerge:

 1. **Order Dependency**: The final clustering outcome is sensitive to the order in which documents are processed.
 This sensitivity arises because: